 Designed for international students entering Clackamas Community College for the first time.
-Students learn about college policies and procedures, student rights and responsibilities, learning styles, possible programs of study, matriculation procedures, and culture shock.
+Students learn about college policies and procedures, student rights and responsibilities, learning styles, possible programs of study, matriculation procedures, culture shock, and laws affecting students.
 Required: Instructor consent.